BelKirill/BelKirill.github.io/content/posts/toolset-blog-social-content-pipeline.md

 ---

-*The complete automation pipeline described in this post uses Fabric patterns and is available on GitHub.
-Fabric itself is open source and actively maintained by a vibrant community.
+*Fabric is open source and actively maintained by a vibrant community.
 Get started at [danielmiessler/fabric](https://github.com/danielmiessler/fabric).*